 A decent amount of melody can also be heard in the guitar riffs while the faster sections of the songs add in blast beats and black metal elements along with the music also having its progressive and psychedelic moments and at times the riffs also go into more of a mid tempo direction which gives the songs more diversity and clean playing can be heard briefly on the closing track.

 On this recording Tuskar remains true to their mixture of stoner, sludge and doom metal while still having a slight black metal influence, the production sounds very professional while the lyrics cover mythology themes.

-In my opinion this is another great sounding album from Sorrowful Land and if you are a fan of atmospheric funeral doom/death metal, you should check out this recording.
-RECOMMENDED TRACKS INCLUDE "When The World's Gone Cold" and "The Kingdom Of Nothingness".
+In my opinion this is another great sounding recording from Tuskar and if you are a fan of stoner, sludge and doom metal, you should check out this ep.
+RECOMMENDED TRACK "The Wall".
 8 out of 10.